wocss/wocss/packages/tools.resets/README.md

 # Resets

-wocss resets mixin allows reset all the things.
+The `wocss-tools-resets` module contains a mixin that allows reset all the things.

 Install using npm: